 Is Meal Prepping Hard?

 Honestly, it depends.
 If you’re okay with something simple such as chicken/potatoes/veggies – that’s super easy and would not take you more than 2 hours on your Sunday to make for the week.
 However, if you want to have a bit more variety, it could take you a bit longer but it is definitely worth it at the end!
 Trust me!
+Down below, you’ll find some super easy meal prep ideas that will show you just how easy this can be!

 How Much Do You Prep a Week?